thuqinyj16/Sememe-enhanced-RNN-qin/README.md

 python3 transfer.py --encoder_type LSTM_extra_cell
 ```
 model path(pkl file) should have been modified before you run.

 ## Language model

 For language model, you could run by:

 ```
 cd LM
-python main.py --cuda --emsize 1500 --nhid 1500 --dropout 0.65 --epochs 40 --sememe_dim 1500
+ CUDA_VISIBLE_DEVICES=3 python main.py --cuda --emsize 1500 --nhid 1500  --epochs 40 --sememe_dim 1500 --model_type LSTM_cell --dropout 0.7
 ```
-The default code is for LSTM+cell, if you want to test other models, you could replace the model.py with corresponding files.
+The default command is for LSTM+cell, if you want to test other models, you could replace corresponding command.

 Notice that our sentence encoders are trained on RTX2080Ti, our language models are trained on GTX1080Ti.